 Dr. James Cook Bright was born in Ohio, U.S.A. around 1820.
 He was certified by the Eclectic Medical Board in 1867.
 On the 28th of May, 1869 he was registered with the College of Physicians and Surgeons to practice medicine in Ontario, but there is evidence that he practiced medicine as early as 1866.
 Dr. Bright advertised his medical practice in the 1869 Ontario Gazetteer and Directory.
 In the 1877 Chatham Directory and the 1880 Kent Directory, Dr. Bright’s address was listed as 39 King St., West (home and office).
 It was a four storey brick building.
-On November 16th, 1881, it was gutted by fire.
+On November 16th, 1881, his home and office was gutted by fire.
 At the same location, between 1882 and 1884, Dr. Bright built Bright’s Opera House and included office space for his medical practice and his pharmacy.

 Dr. Bright is listed in the 1885 Ontario Business Directory as practicing in Chatham.
 In the 1886 Chatham Directory and Gazetteer, he is listed as Dr. J. C. Bright, Chemist and Druggist, King St. opposite the market square.
 The address is listed as 43 King St., West in the Ontario Business Directory of 1888.